What is Video Analytics for CCTV?

 Improving situational awareness for operators and control rooms

-Many organisations rely on video analytics because it provides consistent monitoring, supports faster responses and delivers a more efficient way to manage risk.
+Many organisations rely on video analytics solutions because it provides consistent monitoring, supports faster responses and delivers a more efficient way to manage risk.

 Frame Processing